 With an area roughly half the size of Switzerland, and so much to see and do, Karen Ferguson, owner of Kakadu Tours and Travel, recommends your itinerary is best spread over a number of days.
 “Sometimes visitors don’t realise the distance between attractions, so to experience everything Kakadu has to offer, I’d suggest you plan for at least four days to really maximise your time.”

-If you’re travelling to a timeframe, Karen suggests a Kakadu Tour departing Darwin is a great option to combine the highlights of Kakadu National Park with the added benefit of a professional guide with local knowledge.
+If you’re travelling to a time frame, we suggest a Kakadu Tour departing Darwin is a great option to combine the highlights of Kakadu National Park with the added benefit of a professional guide with local knowledge.

 Drawing on its natural assets, spiritual connections, and stunning wilderness setting, the following offers a guide to some of the many ‘must see’ attractions of Kakadu National Park, where you can relax or unleash your sense of adventure.